Adrian1707/robot-simulator/README.md

 #### Diverging behaviour between a placed robot and non-placed robot

 We might want to think about having two different types of robot here if the behaviour increasingly diverges e.g [State pattern](https://refactoring.guru/design-patterns/state).
 We need to keep checking if the robot is placed before executing methods.

+### Commit History

+I intentionally left the commits messy and did not perform any rebases so the evolution of my work could be viewed.
+In any other project I would prefer to have a tidy history of git commits.